San Bernardino Criminal Defense Attorney

 Domestic Violence Cases in Orange County and San Bernardino County, Southern

-engage the services of a reliable and competent criminal defense lawyer.
+services of a reliable and competent criminal defense lawyer.
+The Law

-your case.
-Mr. McDonald is a highly-qualified criminal defense attorney
+Mr. McDonald is a highly-qualified criminal defense attorney who has been

-who has been practicing law since 1990.
-He is a former Riverside County
+practicing law since 1990.
+He is a former Riverside County prosecutor

-prosecutor and has an abundance of knowledge and experience to apply to
+and has an abundance of knowledge and experience to apply to your defense.

-your defense.
-When you retain his services, he will work zealously to
+When you retain his services, he will work zealously to ensure that your

-ensure that your rights are protected, that you are treated fairly, and
+rights are protected, that you are treated fairly, and will make every

 California Domestic Violence Law